mechelon/electron-util/readme.md

 ---
+Original docs:

+# electron-util

 > Useful utilities for Electron apps and modules

-~You can use this module directly in both the [main and renderer process](https://electronjs.org/docs/tutorial/quick-start/#main-process).
+You can use this module directly in both the [main and renderer process](https://electronjs.org/docs/tutorial/quick-start/#main-process).

 ## Install